blind-oracle/cortex-tenant/README.md

 # env: CT_ENABLE_IPV6
 enable_ipv6: false

-# Use this parameter when you need to improve the outgoing maximum connections to backend (mimir / cortex)
+# This parameter sets the limit for the count of outgoing concurrent connections to Cortex / Mimir.
-# Generally use this parameter when you send many incomming requests which overwhelming the outgoing side to cortex-tenant (cortex / mimir etc)
+# By default it's 64 and if all of these connections are busy you will get errors when pushing from Prometheus.
-# Set max conn per host
+# If your `target` is a DNS name that resolves to several IPs then this will be a per-IP limit.
 # env: CT_MAX_CONNS_PER_HOST
-max_conns_per_host: 64
+max_conns_per_host: 0

 # Authentication (optional)
 auth: